ethereum-mining/ethminer/API_DOCUMENTATION.md

 which confirms the action has been performed.

-**Note** This method is not available if API interface is in read-only mode (see above)
+**Note**: This method is not available if the API interface is in read-only mode (see above).

 ### miner_shuffle

 The mining process is nothing more that finding the right number (nonce) which, applied to an algorithm (ethash) and some data, gives a result which is below or equal to a given target.
-This in very very (very) short !
+This is very very (very) short!
 The range of nonces to be searched is a huge number: 2^64 = 18446744073709600000~ possible values.
 Each one has the same probability to be the _right_ one.

-Every time ethminer receives a job from a pool you'd expect the miner to begin searching from the first but that would be boring.
+Every time ethminer receives a job from a pool you'd expect the miner to begin searching from the first, but that would be boring.
 So the concept of scramble nonce has been introduced to achieve these goals:

 * Start the searching from a random point within the range
-* Ensure all GPUs do not search the same data, or, in other words, ensure each GPU searches it's own range of numbers without overlapping with the same numbers of other GPUs
+* Ensure all GPUs do not search the same data, or, in other words, ensure each GPU searches its own range of numbers without overlapping with the same numbers of the other GPUs

-All miner_shuffle method does is to re-initialize a new random scramble nonce to start from in next jobs.
+All `miner_shuffle` method does is to re-initialize a new random scramble nonce to start from in next jobs.

 To invoke the action: